 For an overview of clusters, see "Understanding WebLogic Server Clustering" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.

-If you select Managed Servers, Clusters, and Machines on the Select Optional Configuration screen, you will see the screens described in Table 4-6.
+If you select Managed Servers, Clusters, and Machines on the Select Optional Configuration screen, you will see the screens that Table 4-11 describes.